Ejngineer/MeshViewer/README.md

 ## Installation
+To use the app, simply download a zip file of this repository.
+The .exe file is located in the MeshViewer directory.
+Simply run the executable and the app should work.
+Please note, that this app has only been tested on Windows 8.1 and windows 10.

 ## Known Issues
 * some .dae files have an issue where the index count label and actual number of index values are different, casuing an error in ASSIMP.